ibm-cloud-docs/direct-link/known-limitations.md

 # Known Limitations

-First, this section covers limitations that apply to all three IBM Cloud Direct Link offerings, and then it details some limitations of each offering individually.
+First, this section covers limitations that apply to all three {{site.data.keyword.cloud}} Direct Link offerings, and then it details some limitations of each offering individually.

 ## General IBM Cloud Direct Link Limitations
  * Each IBM Cloud Direct Link connection requires a unique order.
 If you require multiple connections, please open an IBM Cloud Direct Link order for each connection.